Mi fai impazzire

 "Mi fai impazzire" (/it/; lit.
-'You drive me crazy') is a song by Italian singer-songwriter Blanco and Italian rapper Sfera Ebbasta.
-It was produced by Greg Willen and Michelangelo, and released as a single on 18 June 2021 by Island Records and Universal Music.
+'You drive me crazy') is a song by Italian singer Blanco and Italian rapper Sfera Ebbasta.
+It was produced by Greg Willen and Michelangelo, and released on 18 June 2021 through Island Records and Universal Music.

 The song peaked at number 1 on the FIMI single chart for eight weeks and was certified nine times platinum in Italy.

 Music video

 The music video for "Mi fai impazzire", directed by Andrea Folino, premiered on 7 July 2021 via Blanco's YouTube channel.